rkuma183/wilsonmar.github.io/_posts/2017-02-12-scaled-agile.md

 0. Dependencies of Task Predecessors and Successors
 0. Flows (CA Flowdock)

-   > There are so many concepts in the framework becuase it incorporates concepts from others (Deming, Ishikawa, Agile, Scrum, XP, Lean, Kanban, etc.).
+   > There are so many concepts in the framework becuase it incorporates concepts from many others (Deming, Ishikawa, Agile, Scrum, XP, Lean, Kanban, etc.).

+   ### Projects in CA

    PROTIP: The word "project" is absent from the SAFEe vocabulary.
    In many ways, the Project Management Institute's frameworks lost out because of its
    <strong>temporary</strong> focus (the definition of "project")
    vs. SAFEe's implicit assumption of continuing permanance.

-   > I think part of the reason for the success of the SAFe framework is that it directs the work of many roles in the organization, not just to only developers or only quality assurance people or only project managers, etc.

 0. Each "Workspace" holds projects for each organization in CA Agile Central.
 0. QUESTION: Project in CA is "Capability" in SAFe, such as "Shopping website" and "Shopping team".

+   ### Change Management in CA

    The Rally / CA Agile Central tool adds change management fields:

 0. Affected Customers